A Novel Max Pressure Algorithm Based on Traffic Delay: Case study

-Figure \ref{fig:pr} shows the average delay per vehicle from D-MP under various penetration rates of connected vehicles.
-The results with penetration rate equal to 0.1 is removed since both the average value and standard deviation is too large, which implies the control performance is poor under extremely low penetration rate.
-As expected, both the average delay and variation of delay decreases with the CV penetration rate.
+Figure \ref{fig:pr} shows the average delay per vehicle from D-MP and all benchmark models with optimal time steps for each under various penetration rates of connected vehicles.
+The results with penetration rate equal to 10\% are removed since both the average value and standard deviation are too large, which implies the control performance is poor under extremely low penetration rate.
+Note that the results with penetration rate equal to 20\% under high demand condition are also removed since the standard deviation from Original-MP and TT-MP is too large.
+The dashed horizontal lines indicate the average delay from the benchmark models in a fully connected environment, i.e., penetration rate equals 100\%.
+As expected, both the average delay and variation of delay from all models decrease with the rise in CV penetration rate.
 In addition, this effect is more significant when the penetration rate is low.
 For example, the change in delay when penetration rate rises from 20\% to 30\% is much larger than when it rises from 90\% to 100\%.
-The delay from the benchmark models with 100\% penetration rate are also included in the plots for comparison assuming optimal time steps for each.
-The results reveal that under low demand conditions, D-MP outperforms both Q-MP and TT-MP when the penetration rate exceeds 50\%, but H-MP has lower delay than D-MP with all penetration rates.
+The results reveal that under low demand conditions, D-MP outperforms both Original-MP and TT-MP for all penetration rates.
+When the penetration rate exceeds 50\%, D-MP prevails over Original-MP and H-MP in a fully connected environment.
+H-MP has lower delay than D-MP with all penetration rates under low demand conditions.
 However, D-MP eventually outperforms H-MP as demand increases.
-Under medium demand conditions, D-MP has lower delay when the penetration rate exceeds to 80\%.
+Under medium demand conditions, D-MP has lower delay when the penetration rate exceeds 60\%, and the delay from D-MP when the penetration rate exceeds 80\% is lower than H-MP in a fully connected environment.
 Under high demand conditions, this threshold decreases to 70\%.
 For simplicity, we omitted the comparison of other metrics because they lead to a similar conclusion.